Serious about security

 This program adheres to the Bugcrowd Vulnerability Rating Taxonomy for the prioritization/rating of findings.

 We are particularly interested in problems with Square’s payment flows.
-Confirmed vulnerabilities that directly affect our payments flows will receive a $500 minimum reward.
+Confirmed vulnerabilities that directly affect our payments flows and comply with these terms will receive a $500 minimum reward.

 A Note on Similar Submissions: